MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 To use `Mean` as a query primitive, we use `Then` to build a query that aggregates elements from its input.
-Next, we register this query so it is used when `Mean` is treated as a query.
+Next, we register this query aggregate so it is used when `Mean` is treated as a query.

     DataKnots.Lift(::typeof(Mean)) = DataKnots.Then(Mean)